oroinc/documentation/user_guide/marketing_campaign.rst

 :ref:`View page <user-guide-ui-components-view-pages>` of a campaign contains the following three sections:

-- General Information : general details specified for the campaign during the creation/editing
+- General Information: details specified for the campaign during its creation/editing

 .. image:: ./img/marketing/marketing_campaign_view_general.png

-- Events : events represents one time a user has accessed a pre-defined part of the Website following the campaign.
+- Events: each event represents one time a user has accessed a pre-defined part of the Website following the campaign.

   The section contains the "Detailed Events Report" and the grid.

 .. image:: ./img/marketing/marketing_campaign_view_events.png

-In the example above users have accessed the site  36 times, out of them 22 times they've made an order and 8 times viewed some item details.
+In the example above users have accessed the site 36 times, out of which 22 times they've made an order and 8 times viewed some item details.

 The way to define the events for tracking is described in more details in :ref:`How to Track Campaign Related